 While the initial goal was to brand the initiative and as a consequence the region, Leadership Team members wisely understood that undertaking a proper regional branding would require participation from diverse groups such as local chambers of commerce, business associations, and elected officials.
-This was outside the scope of the project at hand, but groundwork has been laid with the effort to name the first regional collaborative effort of its kind in the State of Michigan.
+This was outside the scope of the project at hand, but groundwork has been laid with the effort to name the first regional collaborative the State of

+Michigan.